kbase/cdm-task-service/design/design.md

 * `flag_args`
   * Flag arguments, such as `-i`, `--input-file`, or `--input-file=`.
 If the argument ends with an equals sign, no space is placed between the flag and parameter.
+* `environment`
+  * Environmental parameters provided to the container at startup.

 #### File